metomi/rose/CONTRIBUTING.md

 (d) I understand and agree that this project and the contribution
-    are public and that a record of the contribution (including my name and email address) is maintained retained for the full term of the copyright and may be redistributed consistent with this project or the licence(s) involved.
+    are public and that a record of the contribution (including my name and email address) is retained for the full term of the copyright and may be redistributed consistent with this project or the licence(s) involved.